MuratErtik/DroneFleetOptimization/README.md

 # DroneFleetOptimization
 This project focuses on optimizing the delivery routes of a drone fleet operating under strict constraints such as battery limits and dynamic no-fly zones.
+Using A* and Genetic Algorithms, the system determines efficient delivery plans while avoiding restricted areas and minimizing energy consumption.
+The solution is visualized on a 2D map and supports random scenario generation for testing flexibility.